 Household Hazardous Waste Facility

-The Household Hazardous Waste facility in Naperville is open and available to all residents of Illinois.
+The Household Hazardous Waste facility in Naperville is open and available to all residents of Illinois at no charge.
 Household hazardous waste items are materials purchased for cleaning or maintaining a home.
 Business waste is not accepted.

 - Stay in your vehicle!
 This is for your safety.

 - Clearly mark items in your trunk as HHW material to avoid having personal items collected by a hazmat crew member.